-Mission of the CAICC Education Committee
+Mission of the CAICC Urban Education Working Group

 The mission of the CAICC Education Committee is to provide, advocate and support an inter-tribal urban system of education, through networks of Native American Programs and other providers to increase academic and career success for multi-generations which recognizes formal education and tribal cultures/traditions.